ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch5-collision.md

 ![Screenshot](images/collision.gif#center)

-To make the game more exciting, let's add some conflict to the game.
-If our hero, the brave green circle, collides with a square, the game will be over and has to be restarted.
+To make the game more exciting, let's add some conflict.
+If our hero, the brave yellow circle, collides with a square, the game will be over and has to be restarted.

 After we have drawn the circle and all squares, we'll add a check to see if any square touches the circle.
-If it does, we'll display the text `Game Over` and wait for the player to press the space key.
+If it does, we'll display the text "`GAME OVER!`" in capital letters and wait for the player to press the space key.
 When the player presses space, we'll reset the vector with squares and move the circle back to the center of the screen.

 ## Implementation